-Fortunately, both Husqvarna Stihl and offer entry-level, mid-level, and professional-grade chainsaw at a different price range.
+Fortunately, both Husqvarna Stihl and offer entry-level, mid-level, and professional-grade chainsaws at a different price range.
 You can pick the one that has all the features that you need in a chain saw.

-The general belief is that, if you want a budgeted home use chainsaw, then you should buy a Stihl or even brand like Ryobi.
-But if you're looking for the professional-grade chainsaw or need it for heavy use, then you should choose a Husqvarna.
+The general belief is that, if you want a budgeted home use chainsaw, then you should buy a Stihl or even a brand like Ryobi.
+But if you’re looking for a professional-grade chainsaw or need it for heavy use, then you should choose a Husqvarna.